 The Comox Valley Regional District issued a statement on May 31, 2021 to pay its respects to the memory of 215 innocent children whose remains were discovered at a former Kamloops residential school.
 "Thank you to K'ómoks First Nation for working in partnership and teaching our community with honesty, openness and compassion.
 Our thoughts and prayers are with your community,” said CVRD Chair, Jesse Ketler.
 “As a community and as a nation we must honour the lives of these innocent children and never forget their stories.”
 Click here to read the statement.

 Partnering on Sewer Solutions

-On February 18, 2021, the K’ómoks First Nation and the CVRD's Sewage Commission announced the ratification of a Community Benefits Agreement that commits both parties to work together collaboratively on a regional solution for sewer.
+On February 18, 2021, the K’ómoks First Nation and the CVRD's Sewage Commission announced the ratification of a Community Benefit Agreement that commits both parties to work together collaboratively on a regional solution for sewer.
 The agreement will provide needed upgrades for Comox and Courtenay sewer infrastructure, while supporting the growth and economic development plans of the K’ómoks community.
-Read more about this historic agreement that will ensure a regional approach to sewer services to protect local beaches, waters and BC’s largest shellfish industry in Bayne’s Sound.
+This historic agreement will ensure a regional approach to sewer services to protect local beaches, waters and BC’s largest shellfish industry in Bayne’s Sound.
+Read the press release.

 Recognizing Traditional Language and Culture

 On June 17, 2020 the CVRD and the K’ómoks First Nation unveiled new interpretative signs at Xwee Xwhya Luq, which is the traditional name for Seal Bay Nature Park.
 This area is very culturally significant to the KFN as generations of indigenous peoples visited the Seal Bay area for resource harvesting and to camp when traveling through the area by canoe.

 Left to right: KFN Councillors Katherine Frank and Richard Hardy, CVRD Chair Jesse Ketler and Chief Nicole Rempel.